Nurseries Online

 Many Woodland Plants can be grown in pots or containers in a shaded position.
 However a woodland garden can easily be created beneath deciduous trees or a mixture of evergreen trees and deciduous trees especially in temperate climates.
 Eucalypts are not usually suitable except for the native woodland plants

-Look for an area of dappled shade with protection from hot afternoon sun in particular.
-Areas beneath Japanese Maple Trees, Beech Trees.
 Woodland plants may be either dry loving woodland plants or moist loving woodlanders, however both types require a humus rich soil that imitates the natural accumulation of leaf litter or leaf mould.

-It need to be remembered that not all plants of related species require the same conditions, so although some Iris are suitable for a woodland garden others are not.
+It needs to be remembered that not all plants of related species require the same conditions, so although some Iris are suitable for a woodland garden others are not.
 And some plants will do well in a woodland situation as well as in the open garden.

 • Aconitum